zeropaper/visual-fiha/README.md

 ## Disclaimer

-This is a personal project and it is highly exprimental and is not ready for production use.
+This is a personal project and it is highly experimental and is not ready for production use.

 ## Description